Predictive posteriors under hidden confounding: Discussion

-Another promising direction consists on relaxing the assumption that the distribution of confounders and their influence on observed variables remains constant across environments.
+Another promising direction consists of relaxing the assumption that the confounder's distribution and their influence on observed variables remains constant across environments.
 Similar to our approach, where environment means are naturally sampled from a prior rather than relying on frequentist estimators, thereby easing strict frequentist identification conditions, each environment could be assigned a distinct $K^z_*$, all shrunk through a prior.
 More broadly, further investigation into relaxing identifiability conditions is needed and would have a significant impact on the field of causal representation learning, which currently relies on the assumption that the number of environments must at least equal the number of latent nodes \citep{jin}.

 Additional theoretical questions remain open for future investigation.
-First, when generalizing to a new domain we should check whether Generative Invariance achieve a marginal PAC guarantee \citep{zhang2024}.
-Specifically, for $(X_{n+1}, Y_{n+1}) \sim \mathbb{P}_0$, we would like to establish whether with high probability or even a stronger guarantee conditional on $X_{n+1}$.
-It would be interesting to achieve these guarantees using the martingale posterior framework \citep{mart_post}.
+First, when generalizing to a new domain we should check whether GI achieves a marginal PAC guarantee \citep{zhang2024}.
+Specifically, for $(X_{n+1}, Y_{n+1}) \sim \mathbb{P}_0$, we would like to establish whether $\mathbb{P}\left\{Y_{n+1} \notin \hat{C}_n\left(X_{n+1}\right) \mid D_N\right\} \leq \alpha+o_{\mathbb{P}}(1)$ with high probability or even a stronger guarantee conditional on $X_{n+1}$, possibly using the martingale posterior framework \citep{mart_post}.
 This approach could be particularly powerful as it generalizes traditional Bayesian posteriors while eliminating the need for explicit likelihood-prior construction.

-\textbf{Funding:} research supported by the AFOSR-EOARD award FA8655-21-1-7042 and the Spanish Ministry of Science program PID2021-124662OB-I00.